ctrble/sugar-dog/README.md

 - Announce a "ping" and subsequent contact/s
   - Announce your position first (as the source of the "ping"), then announce your mine and torpedo positions, if you have any
 - Request responses
-  - When responding, announce yourself, active mines, and active torpedoes`
+  - When responding, announce yourself, active mines, and active torpedoes
 - Always list the positions closest to the sonar source first

-#### torpedoes`
+#### Torpedoes

-torpedoes` are deadly missiles that destroy anything they impact with.
-While your submarine is armed with as many torpedoes` as you might possibly need, a wise Captain will not fire them recklessly.
+Torpedoes are deadly missiles that destroy anything they impact with.
+While your submarine is armed with as many torpedoes as you might possibly need, a wise Captain will not fire them recklessly.

-##### ACTION: Fire torpedoes`
+##### ACTION: Fire torpedoes

-- Each turn, torpedoes` move 2 spaces in a straight line, never changing direction
+- Each turn, torpedoes move 2 spaces in a straight line, never changing direction
-- Once torpedoes` move off the map, they are lost to the void
+- Once torpedoes move off the map, they are lost to the void
 - As each space is entered, follow the same protocol:
   1. Announce a contact in the space
   2. Pause for contacts